jelmerk/hnswlib/README.md

         System.out.printf("Precision @10 : %f%n", precision);

-  If the accuracy is not what you expect take a look at the ef and efConstruction parameters of the hnsw index builder.
+  If the accuracy is not what you expect take a look at javadoc of the parameters of the hnsw index builder.